-Guide to the top 10 tours in Edinburgh (and beyond)
+Our guide to the best tours in Edinburgh (and beyond)

 One of the best ways to see Edinburgh and the surrounding country is to go on a guided tour.
 A search on Google reveals a number of tours based in Edinburgh specialising a range of trips, from literary and whisky tours to all day trips exploring such as places as Loch Lomond.
-Here we’ve pulled together our top 10 tours in and around Edinburgh.
+Here we’ve pulled together a list of the best tours in and around Edinburgh.
 We’ve provided links to the tour group websites where you can find out more and maybe book a trip.
 Hope you enjoy..

 Perhaps one of the best ways to explore Edinburgh is by taking a hop-on hop-off bus tour.
 Tickets are valid for 24 hours and there are 14 stops all over the city, close to many of the top attractions.
 The tours are a great way of familiarising yourself with Edinburgh and planning where you want to visit next.
 With the day pass its easy to get from location to location without having to walk.